IfeAkins/bacterial_population_structure/README.md

 A workflow to infer population structure from bacterial genomes using genome annotation, pangenome analysis, and Bayesian clustering.

-## Overview

-This pipeline input file is assembled bacterial genomes to carry out annotation, pangenome analysis, and Bayesian population structure inference.

 The example dataset used here consists of diarrheagenic *Escherichia coli* (DEC) genomes downloaded from [Enterobase](https://enterobase.warwick.ac.uk/).